Private Practice

 Body language can be super helpful in therapy session to help therapists understand their clients better.
 Here is a brief guide on how to decode it.

-Body Language In Therapy Sessions
+Why Body Language Matters in Therapy

-Beyond Words
+Looking Beyond Words

-Building Trust and Connection
+Building Trust

 Navigating Resistance

-Body Language Cues To Watch For
+Cues To Watch For

 So you know body language is a big part of conversation.
 But what cues should you be looking out for?
 Different people speak with different parts of their body but here are some of the more common things to look out for.